area515/Photonic3D/README.md

 13. Sophisticated javascript calculators that compute gradients, exposure time, lift speed and distance.
 14. Notification of Printer events through webSockets.
 15. Simple printer setup for Zip/CWS based printing.
-16. Automatic updates.
+16. Automatic updates via online installs or manual updates through offline installs
-17. [Script](https://github.com/area515/Creation-Workshop-Host/blob/master/host/bin/browseprinter.sh) to find CWH based printers on the local network with zero network setup.
+17. [Script](https://github.com/area515/Creation-Workshop-Host/blob/master/host/bin/browseprinter.sh)(or a native Windows app)to find CWH based printers on the local network with zero network setup.
 18. Capability of building printer configurations with simulated Serial ports and displays.
+19. Two clicks and a password for Linux Wifi management to support a turnkey hardware solution.

 Do you want to install the latest stable build?
 -------------------------------------------------------------------------------